 Suns win 111-105 to hand Mavericks fifth straight defeat

+A Phoenix Suns team tasked with playing without its top scorer was able to turn to its 10-time All-Star to take over a game late Saturday night.
-Chris Paul had 27 points and 12 assists, and the Phoenix Suns rallied to beat the Dallas Mavericks 111-105 on Saturday night.

-Deandre Ayton had 18 points and 17 rebounds for the Suns, who trailed by 15 in the second half.
-Mikal Bridges and Jae Crowder each scored 14 points.
+Chris Paul scored 16 of his 27 points in the fourth quarter and had 12 assists to help the Suns rally to beat the Dallas Mavericks 111-105.
+Deandre Ayton had 18 points and 17 rebounds, and Mikal Bridges and Jae Crowder each scored 14 points.

+The Suns trailed by 15 with six minutes to play in the third quarter.

+“There’s obviously a comfort in having a guy like that with the ball, knowing that his intention is to make a play for the team," Suns coach Monty Williams said about Paul, acquired from the Oklahoma City Thunder in November, "It could be for him to get a shot or someone else, but I think the game is a bit slower for him down the stretch.
+I don’t know what that is, a gene, or he just has it.”

 Phoenix countered Dallas’ third-quarter run by scoring the first eight points of the fourth to take an 85-82 lead.